cujojs/wire/docs/concepts.md

 ### Plugin namespaces

 By default, all the factories and facets provided by each plugin are available *un-namespaced* within the current wire spec.
-For clarity, and to avoid potential naming conflicts between plugins, you can opt to provide a namespace for some or all plugins in your wire specs, using the `namespace` option.
+For clarity, and to avoid potential naming conflicts between plugins, you can *optionally* provide a namespace for some or all plugins in your wire specs, using the `$ns` option.

 When namespaced, all of the [factories](#factories), [facets](#facets), and [reference resolvers](#references) provided by the plugin must be prefixed with the namespace.